wlabesamis/ubuntu-kiosk/README.md

 ### Steps

-* After you successfully installed the Ubuntu Server 18.04 need to install the following package
+* After you successfully installed the Ubuntu Server 18.04 need to install the following package, the 4th line is a wifi setup wherein the SSID is the name of your WIFI and password is the password of your wifi

     ```
     sudo apt install network-manager